Coffee Origins: Nicaragua

 Information: JINOTEGA

 The Nahuatl word xinotencatl is used to designate the region and its capital city, but there is some debate over what this word signifies.
 It’s either ‘city of old men’ or ‘neighbors of the Jiocuabos,’ with the latter being the more likely option.
-The region’s economy has historically been based on coffee, and it is currently Nicaragua’s leading producer.
+The region’s economy has historically been based on coffee and is currently Nicaragua’s leading producer.

 Altitude: 1,100–1,700m (3,600–5,600ft)